iloveitaly/git-history-extraction/README.md

 git-history-extraction --since "1 week ago" --trailers "co-authored-by,reviewed-by"
 ```

-## Summarizing Git History with AI
+## Piping to AI Tools for Summarization

+This tool extracts and formats git history, making it easy to pipe to AI tools for summarization.
+The tool itself **does not perform AI summarization**—it prepares the data so you can use your preferred AI tool.

 The tool enables you to extract targeted slices of git history for different audiences.
-For example, use git trailers like `User-Facing:` to mark end-user changes, then extract and summarize them for changelogs or internal notifications.
+For example, use git trailers like `User-Facing:` to mark end-user changes, then extract and pipe them to AI for changelogs or internal notifications.

 ### Creating Structured Git Trailers with AI